MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/teams-app-permission-policies.md

 Say, for example, you want to block all third-party apps and allow specific apps from Microsoft for the HR team in your organization.
 First, you would go to the [Manage apps](manage-apps.md) page and make sure that the apps that you want to allow for the HR team are allowed at the org level.
 Then, create a custom policy named HR App Permission Policy, set it to block and allow the apps that you want, and assign it to users on the HR team.

 > [!NOTE]
-> If you deployed Teams in a Microsoft 365 Government - GCC environment, see [Manage org-wide app settings for Microsoft 365 Government](#manage-org-wide-app-settings-for-microsoft-365-government) to learn more about third-party app settings that are unique to GCC.
+> If you deployed Teams in a Microsoft 365 Government Community Cloud (GCC) environment, see [Manage org-wide app settings for Microsoft 365 Government](#manage-org-wide-app-settings-for-microsoft-365-government) to learn more about third-party app settings that are unique to GCC.

 ## Create a custom app permission policy